sybila/biodivine-lib-bdd/DEVELOPER.md

 To differentiate private items, we use **(internal)** prefix in documentation comments.
 (One can see the item is private by looking for missing "pub" keyword, but this makes it more apparent)

+Also, I would like to make an arbitrary decision that if your source file is more than 500 lines, you are doing something wrong.
+At the very least, move the tests to a separate file.
+If you have too much module-level documentation, it is also best to refactor the whole thing into submodules.

+Naming convention: If you define a private module where you know stuff will be reexported by some parent, suffix the name of that module with `_impl` so that it is clear this module is implementing the re-exported things in the main module.